All Monsters Are Human

 All Monsters Are Human (stylized in all caps) is the fifth studio album by American singer-songwriter K. Michelle, released on January 31, 2020.
 The album was originally scheduled for release on December 6, 2019, but was delayed.
-All Monsters Are Human was preceded by the release of two singles, "Supahood" and "The Rain".
-To promote the album, Michelle embarked on the O.S.D.
+It was preceded by the release of two singles, "Supahood" (featuring Yung Miami of City Girls and Kash Dolll) and "The Rain".To promote the album, Michelle embarked on the O.S.D.
 Tour in 2019.

 Background and writing

 On June 26, 2018, Michelle said via Twitter that her next album would be titled "All Monsters Are Human".
 On October, Michelle announced that she would instead be calling her next project FAB, an acronym for "Fuck All U Bitches".
 On November 19, 2018, Michelle released the song "Save Me".
 It was later announced that she had signed a new record deal with Entertainment One Music.
 In July 2019, Michelle then confirmed that her fifth album would be officially titled "All Monsters Are Human".

 During a radio interview with Morning Hustle, Michelle explained the meaning behind the title: "Everybody in here is a villain to somebody and in somebody's story, you're not an angel...
 So All Monsters Are Human, we all have been hurt and hurt so that's where the title comes from because we always say you are this and that but you're the same thing to someone else so if you see it in me it's in you for you to even notice it."